 As channel degradation continues, Johnson Creek stream channels continue to adjust width and depth and characteristic delivery of sediment and hydrologic discharge regimes throughout the watershed.
-If not mitigated with some type of channel bed-grade control, continued degradation leads to a process of channel bed incision followed by widening and floodplain re-development.
-The process is outlined in the CEM diagram in Figure 7 and the multiple floodplain terraces defined in Figure 8 provide evidence for the process.
+If not mitigated with some type of channel bed-grade control, continued

 Figure 8.
 Johnson Creek Cross-section illustrating abandoned terraces and possible 1-2year floodplain berm development.